justinjiajia/personalwiki/spark.md

 2. Spark's Interactive Shells

 Spark comes with interactive shells that enable ad hoc data analysis.
-Unlike most other shells, however, which let you manipulate data using the disk and memory on a single machine such as those in R, Python, and operating system shells like Bash, Spark's shells allow you to interact with data that is distributed on disk or in memory across many machines, and Spark takes care of automatically distributing this processing.
+Spark's shells allow us to interact with data that is distributed on disk or in memory across many machines, as most other shells, such as those in R, Python, and operating system shells like bash, let us manipulate data using the disk and memory on a single machine.
+Spark takes care of automatically distributing this processing.

 The first step is to open up one of Spark's shells.
 To open the Scala version of the shell, type: